lealceldeiro/gems/SpringBoot2Recipes/ch03/README.md

 Spring Boot allows to set the `spring.mvc.locale-resolver` property.
 This can be set to `ACCEPT` (the default) or `FIXED`.
 The first will create an `AcceptHeaderLocaleResolver`; the latter, a `FixedLocaleResolver`.
 It can be also defined a locale resolver by registering a bean of type `LocaleResolver` in the web application context. **The bean name of the locale resolver must set to `localeResolver` so it can be autodetected**.

 ## 3.7 Selecting and Configuring the Embedded Server

+**Problem**

+How to use Jetty as an embedded container instead of the default Tomcat container.

+**Solution**

+The Tomcat runtime must be excluded and the Jetty runtime must be included.
+Spring Boot will automatically detect if Tomcat, Jetty, or Undertow is on the classpath and configure the container accordingly.